opnsense/docs/source/manual/hardware.rst

 Impact of Feature set
 ---------------------

-While most features do not effect hardware dimensioning, a few features have massive impact on it.
+While most features do not affect hardware dimensioning, a few features have massive impact on it.
 The candidates are:

 `Squid <https://en.wikipedia.org/wiki/Squid_(software)>`__